Matilda of Boulogne, Duchess of Brabant

-Matilda of Boulogne (1170 – 16 October 1210) was the younger daughter of Matthew, Count of Boulogne, and Marie I, Countess of Boulogne.
+Matilda of Boulogne (c.
+1162 – 16 October 1210) was the younger daughter of Matthew, Count of Boulogne, and Marie I, Countess of Boulogne.
 Matilda became Duchess of Brabant by her marriage to Henry I, Duke of Brabant.

-Matilda's parents' marriage was annulled the year she was born and her mother became a Benedictine nun at St. Austrebert, Montreuil and died in 1182.
-Matilde's father continued to reign as Count of Boulogne until his death in 1173, when her older sister Ida became countess.
+Matilda's parents' marriage was dissolved around 1170 and her mother became a Benedictine nun at St. Austrebert, Montreuil and died in 1182.
+Matilda's father continued to rule as count of Boulogne until his death in 1173.
+Her older sister, Ida, became countess.

-Matilda married Henry I, Duke of Brabant, in 1180.
+Matilda married Duke Henry I of Brabant in 1180.
 The couple went on to have: